angr/angr/docs/core-concepts/symbolic.rst

 Basic Execution
 ---------------
-Now lets see an example use case of symbolic execution with angr.
+Now let's see an example use case of symbolic execution with angr.
 Consider the following example code,

 .. code-block:: c
     void helloWorld() {
         printf("Hello, World!\n");
  }

     void firstCall(uint32_t num) {
         if (num > 50 && num <100)
             HelloWorld();
  }

-The ``firstCall`` function will accept a 32 bit number as an input and will call ``helloWorld`` function if the number is between 50 and 100.
+The ``firstCall`` function will accept a 32-bit number as an input and will call ``helloWorld`` function if the number is between 50 and 100.

-You can performa a symbolic execution to find a correct and valid input to reach the final ``helloWorld``function call with angr using following sample code.
+You can perform a symbolic execution to find a correct and valid input to reach the final ``helloWorld`` function call with angr using the following sample code.

 .. code-block:: python